base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 ## Objectives

-By the end of this tutorial should be able to:
+By the end of this tutorial will be able to:

 - Create a Shopify storefront
 - Link your Coinbase Commerce account to Shopify